GoogleChrome/web.dev/src/site/content/en/secure/fixing-mixed-content/index.md

 (though **not** `Content-Security-Policy-Report-Only`) using a `<meta>` tag in the `<head>` section of your page.

 {% Aside %}
-Browsers enforce all content security policies that they receive.
+Modern browsers enforce all content security policies that they receive.
 Multiple CSP header values received by the browser in the response header or `<meta>` elements are combined and enforced as a single policy;
 reporting policies are likewise combined.